cupham211/cupham/README.md

 # Hi, I'm Christine!

 I'm a recent Computer Science graduate from Oregon State University (graduated March 2022).
-As a former Real Estate Analyst who decided to transition into more Software Development-oriented roles, I strive to continually learn and explore different approaches to solving complex problems.
+I'm interested in using what I've learned from my degree program into exploring, analyzing, and visualizing large datasets!